runawayhorse001/DatamingTutorial/docs/sources/dim.rst.txt

 Principal Component Analysis (PCA)
 ++++++++++++++++++++++++++++++++++

+Usually, there are two ways to implement the PCA.
 Principal Component Analysis (PCA) is a specific case of SVD.

  .. math::
     :label: test